 Data from the Counter is stored on a cloud server and is capable of handling many individual thermal people counters across multiple locations.
 Staff can access the data via a web browser so it is easy to view real-time footfall across multiple locations, making it a useful tool for library services with multiple library branches.

 This system has been installed in many significant UK sites including TATE Gallery, TATE Modern, Saatchi Gallery, The Imperial War Museum, Tate Liverpool, Blackshots Leisure Centre, Cambridgeshire County Council, Thurrock Council, London Borough of Enfield, London Borough of Greenwich, Pitt Rivers Museum, Suffolk County Council, Wigan Leisure, and Cultural Trust & York Libraries.

-It can be used to track, monitor and anticipate footfall trends.
+It can be used to remotely configure, track, monitor and anticipate footfall trends.
 Visitor activity is measured across a pre-determined set of criteria and can even be measured against the weather.
 Data can also be used for CIPFA submissions.

 Data is administered via a web-browser so it is easy to view real time footfall across multiple locations, making it a useful tool for services with multiple branches.